 The misnomer of robots stealing employees jobs is not as prevalent as it used to be.
 In fact, a recent survey showed that over 70% of individuals are not concerned that robots will be capable of replacing them in the workplace.

 Companies are better serving their employees by automating their low-value tasks.
 The more you educate people about technology, the more accepting they are of it.
 But just because employees are not worried about robots stealing their job, doesn’t mean they are comfortable working with it.
 Change management is an important part of successful RPA implementation.

-Head of RPA and iBPMS development at the bank who have deployed RPA across their commercial loan portfolio says that they have created a “confluence of robots and people, not a conflict.”
+Head of RPA and iBPMS development at Citizens Bank, Matt Lavoie, said that they have created a “confluence of robots and people, not a conflict.”
 They do this by personalizing the bots and making it clear what tasks they are fulfilling.

 “If you take a look at our organizational chart there are robots within that org chart… it’s about honest communication.
 What does that future landscape mean and what skills do our current workforce need to enhance, retain or focus on so that our digital workforce is more efficient?”

 The bank even has framed pictures of all their robots that complete processes hanging on the walls and a name the robot competition for employees.
 It’s a fun way of personalizing the technology and making workers comfortable with the change.

 Justin Watson, global robotic and intelligent automation leader at Deloitte, said “2020 looks to be a breakout year for intelligent automation, as organisations combine robotic process automation with artificial intelligence and other technologies to enable new ways of working.”
 So, before you go any further with your RPA implementation, ensure that your data is RPA-ready.
 Otherwise, you will fail at the first hurdle.